Sunday 16th May 2021. Bath, Somerset

 Price: £95 per person

-Note this course is on a Sunday, not the usual Saturday.
+Note this course is on a Sunday.

 The beautiful and historic city of Bath is an urban photographer’s dream, with so much wonderful Georgian/neoclassical architecture spread right across the city and of course especially concentrated right in the city centre and along the banks of the River Avon.

 We will spend the day photographing in the city centre, shooting not only the famous views, but also any little cameos/details that strike us on the day.
 The main emphasis will be architectural photography, but as seen in the context of travel, and some of the photography will also consider street photography techniques.